Atypics3/chc_blog/data/authors/default.md

 When not experimenting with stuff on the web or with hardware, you can find me playing a variety of games and doing other stuff.

 If you want to reach me, you can find me on [Github](https://github.com/Atypics3) and [Discord](https://www.discord.gg/KBEVUrZmW8).
-All my other contacts + my email address are also listed here.
+All my other contacts + my email address are also listed to the side.